 - Does earnings amply cover its dividend payments?

 The company currently pays out 50% of its earnings as a dividend, according to its trailing twelve-month data, which means that the dividend is covered by earnings.
-In the near future, analysts are predicting a higher payout ratio of 77%, leading to a dividend yield of around 2.1%.
+Going forward, analysts expect CHR’s payout to increase to 77% of its earnings.
+Assuming a constant share price, this equates to a dividend yield of 2.2%.
 Moreover, EPS should increase to €1.98.
 The higher payout forecasted, along with higher earnings, should lead to greater dividend income for investors moving forward.

-Reliablity is an important factor for dividend stocks, particularly for income investors who want a strong track record of payment and a positive outlook for future payout.
-Unfortunately, it is really too early to view Chr.
+If there’s one type of stock you want to be reliable, it’s dividend stocks and their stable income-generating ability.
+The reality is that it is too early to consider Chr.
 Hansen Holding as a dividend investment.
 It has only been consistently paying dividends for 8 years, however, standard practice for reliable payers is to look for a 10-year minimum track record.

 Relative to peers, Chr.
-Hansen Holding generates a yield of 2.1%, which is on the low-side for Chemicals stocks.
+Hansen Holding has a yield of 2.1%, which is on the low-side for Chemicals stocks.

 - Future Outlook: What are well-informed industry analysts predicting for CHR’s future growth?
 Take a look at our free research report of analyst consensus for CHR’s outlook.